cfengine/core/HACKING.md

 no visible effect on behavior don't need a changelog entry.

-If a changelog entry is needed, your pull request should have at least one commit with a "Changelog:" line in it, after the title.
-This may be one of the
+If a changelog entry is needed, your pull request should have at least one commit either with a "Changelog:" line in it (anywhere after the title), or title should start with ticket number from our bug tracker ("CFE-1234").
-following:
+"Changelog:" line may be one of the following:

 * To write arbitrary message in the ChangeLog:
 `Changelog: <message>`